-In the event that the current school (see Figure 36) successfully relocates within the parish, development proposals which help to secure the continued use of the current building and school site will be supported.
-This includes change of use applications and redevelopment.
-In determining whether development proposals can be supported, the following considerations apply:
+Development proposals which help to secure the continued use of the current building and school site will be supported.
+Development proposals will be assessed against the following principles:

-- a) Whether the important contribution which the open land, (within which the school building is set), provides to village visual amenity and as a setting to the building itself is retained or strengthened. - b) The importance of retaining or enhancing existing landscaping on the site including mature trees and vegetated boundary treatment. - c) The effect the proposal will have on the significance of the non-designated heritage asset. - d) Whether the proposal conserves or enhances the significance of the Grade I listed St Nicholas' Church and its setting
+- a) Whether the important contribution which the open land, (within which the school building is set), provides to village visual amenity and as a setting to the building itself is retained or strengthened. - b) The importance of retaining or enhancing existing landscaping on the site including mature trees and vegetated boundary treatment. - c) The effect the proposal will have on the significance of the non-designated heritage asset. - d) Whether the proposal conserves or enhances the significance of the Grade I listed St Nicholas' Church and its setting.